Trigonometric multiplicative chaos and Application to random distributions: General multiplicative chaos

 The operator $\mathbb{E}Q$ extended to the space $\mathcal{M(T)}$ is thus a projection whose image (resp. kernel) consists of $Q$-regular (resp. $Q$-singular) measures.
 We call $\mathbb{E}Q$ the chaotic projection operator.

 We are concerned with properties of the random measure $Q\sigma$, of the operator $Q$ or of the projection $\mathbb{E}Q$.
-Here are some fundamental questions: \begin{itemize} \item[] {\bf Question 1} Does $Q$ degenerate on $\sigma$? \item[] {\bf Question 2} Does $Q$ fully act on $\sigma$? \item[] {\bf Question 3} What is the dimension of the measure $Q\sigma$? \item[] {\bf Question 4} What are the relations between two measures $Q'\sigma'$ and $Q''\sigma''$ for two different operators $Q'$ and $Q''$ defined in the same way as $Q$? \end{itemize} In the following, we state some results in the general case.
+Here are some fundamental questions: \begin{itemize} \item[] {\bf Question 1} Does $Q$ degenerate on $\sigma$? \item[] {\bf Question 2} Does $Q$ fully act on $\sigma$? \item[] {\bf Question 3} What is the dimension of the measure $Q\sigma$? \item[] {\bf Question 4} What are the possible relations between two measures $Q'\sigma'$ and $Q''\sigma''$ for two different operators $Q'$ and $Q''$ defined in the same way as $Q$?
+For example, when $Q'\sigma'$ and $Q''\sigma''$ are mutually singular or absolutely continuous one with respect to the other ? \end{itemize} In the following, we state some results in the general case.
 Either they are partial answers to one of these questions, or they provide some useful tools.

 \begin{thm}[\cite{Kahane1987a}] Suppose that $\mathcal{H}^\alpha (T) <\infty $ where $\mathcal{H}^\alpha$ denotes the $\alpha$-dimensional Hausdorff measure and that there exist constants $0<h<1$ and $C>0$ with the property that for any ball $B$ with radius $r$ there exists an integer $n=n(B)$ such that